Hoonydony/memopad_qt/README.md

 a simple memo pad for shared screen during cc

-You can find Python-based Look_at_me at here: https://github.com/Hoonydony/memopad_python
+You can find Python-based Look_at_me at here: https://github.com/Hoonydony/memopad_python You can find Slint-based Look_at_me at here: https://github.com/Hoonydony/memopad_slint

 ## Build Instructions